Artificial General Intelligence for Medical Imaging Analysis: Large Language Models for Medical Imaging

 \section{Large Language Models for Medical Imaging}

-Large language models are at the forefront of AGI development.
-The advancement of LLMs is bringing a revolution to medical imaging.
-In this section, we highlight key points of consideration that facilitate the integration and adaptation of LLMs in healthcare.
-Medical practitioners and healthcare organizations are now envisioning a future where AI-powered systems assist in disease diagnosis, patient outcome prediction, medical education, and streamlining administrative work.
-Simultaneously, these models could provide a unified knowledge space integrating various data modalities, promoting a comprehensive approach to patient care.
-While these possibilities paint an exciting picture for the future of healthcare, it's also imperative to address the associated challenges, such as data privacy, regulations, and imbalances, along with the technical obstacles in prompt crafting and healthcare data preparation.
-This section will delve into the detailed potential applications and the confronting challenges of LLMs in healthcare.
+Large language models are currently at the forefront of AGI development, representing the zenith of innovations in natural language processing and understanding.
+An earlier study by \cite{yang2024harnessing} offered a comprehensive summary of the development and categorization of large language models using an evolutionary tree.
+The rapid evolution of LLMs is also bringing a transformative revolution in the realm of medical imaging.
+Medical practitioners and healthcare organizations are now envisioning a future where AI-powered systems such as LLMs assist in disease diagnosis, patient outcome prediction, medical education, and streamlining administrative work.
+In this section, we'll explore the roadmaps for integrating LLMs into healthcare, discuss their present and potential roles, and highlight the challenges and obstacles of their incorporation.